+Please note that under the Governor's Transition Plan, the yet to be appointed Secretary of Commerce will have transitional authority regarding the state director of the Arkansas vocational rehabilitation program as well as the Commissioner of Arkansas Rehabilitation
-• Employment - To assist Arkansans who are blind or visually impaired to secure or maintain employment and consistent with their skills, abilities, and interests.

-• Rehabilitation - To assist Arkansans who are blind or visually impaired to live as independently as possible through the development of skills, accommodations, or adaptations that are necessary to perform all activities of daily living.

-• Prevention of Blindness - To assist in preventing blindness stabilizing vision, and, where possible, restoring vision.

-Field Services personnel provide the local level coordination and facilitation of all general vocational rehabilitation services for individuals with blind or visual impairment issues.
-This includes, but is not limited to, vocational rehabilitation counseling, vocational case management, eligibility determination, individual employment plan development, transition services, and job placement.

-Business and Technology personnel provide assistance to educate consumers to develop management and business ownership within the Vending Facility Program (VFP).
-The Vending Facility Program Services are available to eligible blind persons who are interested in and have the necessary skills to manage snack bars throughout the state.
-VFP locates the sales site, equips and stocks the facility initially, maintains the equipment, and provides oversight and record keeping.
+- Employment To assist Arkansans who are blind or visually impaired to secure or maintain employment and consistent with their skills, abilities, and interests. - Rehabilitation To assist Arkansans who are blind or visually impaired to live as independently as possible through the development of skills, accommodations, or adaptations that are necessary to perform all activities of daily living. - Prevention of Blindness To assist in preventing blindness stabilizing vision, and, where possible, restoring vision. - Field Services personnel provide the local level coordination and facilitation of all general vocational rehabilitation services for individuals with blind or visual impairment issues.
+This includes, but is not limited to, vocational rehabilitation counseling, vocational case management, eligibility determination, individual employment plan development, transition services, and job placement. - Business and Technology personnel provide assistance to educate consumers to develop management and business ownership within the Vending Facility Program (VFP).
+The Vending Facility Program Services are available to eligible blind persons who are interested in and have the necessary skills to manage snack bars

-The organizational chart for the DSB may be found in Appendix 4.
+Beginning July 1, 2019, consistent with the Governor's Transition Plan, all core partner programs will be in the Arkansas Division of Workforce Services (ADWS).
+Please note that under the Governor's Transition Plan, the yet to be appointed Secretary of Commerce will have transitional authority regarding Boards and Organizations falling under the newly-created Department of Commerce.
+This transitional authority may impact the titles of program administrators.
+Changes to all Organizational Charts will be provided once they are approved by the Secretary of Commerce or Governor.